sarcars/FinalProject/README.md

 - **Resources**: Data files found on Kaggle.com
   - College Admissions Data `Data-Table 1.csv`
-  - Colleges and University Data 'colleges_and_Universities.csv'
+  - Colleges and University Data `colleges_and_Universities.csv`
-  - US News & World Report Rankings 'colleges.csv'
+  - US News & World Report Rankings `colleges.csv`

 - **Datacleaning_Database**: This folder contains multiple jupyter notebook files that were used to reframe the data from each of the resource files.
-  - Database schema 'dbschema.sql'
+  - Database schema `dbschema.sql`
   - Final csv file produced from pgAdmin4 `Data-Table 1.csv`